AizelNetwork/hermes/README.md

 ```
 Hermes will first relay the pending packets that have not been relayed and then start passively relaying by listening for and acting on packet events.

-* In a separate terminal, use the ft-transfer command to send 100000 aevmos from evmosd to wasmd over channel-0:
+* In a separate terminal, use the ft-transfer command to send 100000 aaizel from aizeld to wasmd over channel-0:
 ```shell
 hermes tx ft-transfer \
   --timeout-seconds 1000 \